jlombino/dsc-phase3-project/README.md

 <li>Which account features best predict whether a customer will soon churn?
 </ol>

 SyriaTel should be able to use this model to target all customers who will churn with discounted rates while avoiding discounting rates for customers who will not.
-The primary metric for the model will be <b>Recall Score</b> because it is most important that the model correctly identifies as many churning customers as possible.
+The primary metric for the model will be Recall Score because it is most important that the model correctly identifies as many churning customers as possible.
 Precision Score will be a secondary focus to avoid giving out unnecessary discounts to customers who will not churn.
+Therefore an <b>F-beta</b> score weighted to favor recall will be the optimization target for models.

 <h1>Data Understanding</h1>